Thinking about buying a Polypropylene Rug for your home?

 What is Polypropylene?

-Giulio Natta and Karl Ziegler (both of them are noble prize winners) first manufactures polypropylene fiber in 1957.
+Giulio Natta and Karl Ziegler (both of whom are Nobel Prize winners) first manufactured polypropylene fiber in 1957.

 What’s Polypropylene Used For?